A monoidal Dold-Kan correspondence for comodules: Introduction

-We dualize the methods in \cite{monmodSS}.
-Following \cite{hess1} and \cite{left1}, we introduce the notion of \emph{fibrantly generated} model categories.
+To prove our main theorem, we dualize the methods in \cite{monmodSS}.
+Following \cite{hess1} and \cite{left1}, we use the notion of \emph{fibrantly generated} model categories.
 CW-complexes provide an inductive cofibrant replacement for spaces.
 This was generalized into the notion of cofibrantly generated model categories.
 We instead provide \emph{Postnikov towers} as an inductive fibrant replacement.
 Because of the lack of ``cosmallness" in practice, we cannot apply the dual of the small object argument.
 Instead we provide ad-hoc \emph{Postnikov presentations}: (acyclic) fibrations are retracts of maps built from pullbacks and transfinite towers of generating (acyclic) fibrations.
 Moreover, the cotensor product on comodules behaves well with fibrant objects instead of cofibrant objects.
-We introduce the notion of \emph{symmetric comonoidal model categories} that allows us to derive the cotensor product and obtain a symmetric monoidal structure on the homotopy category and the underlying $\infty$-category.
-Dualizing \cite{monmodSS}, we construct \emph{weak comonoidal Quillen equivalences} that induce an equivalence of the derived cotensor product.
+We introduce the notion of \emph{fibrant-compatible} symmetric monoidal model categories that allows us to derive the cotensor product and obtain a symmetric monoidal structure on the homotopy category and the underlying $\infty$-category.
+Dualizing \cite{monmodSS}, we construct \emph{weak opmonoidal Quillen equivalences} that induce an equivalence of the derived cotensor product.

-Previously, Postnikov presentation were introduced to lift model structures from a left adjoint, see \cite{hess1, left1}.
-A different and more efficient approach was given \cite{left2, left3}.
-Our paper shows that Postnikov presentations of model categories still provide an efficient tool to study homotopy limits and derived comodules.
-One major disadvantage is that we must specify by hand these Postnikov presentations and they are not automatically constructed in practice.